bierteam/housekeeping-pwa/README.md

 ## A Housekeeping app to help you keep track of your chores and tasks around the house
 ### Working:
 -Beautiful readme

 -Great staff

 -Many bugs & features

 ### Planned:

-Recurring schedule
+-Recurring schedule

-Point/reward system
+-Point/reward system

-Time limits
+-Time limits

-Progressive web app
+-Progressive web app